jlchen5/gene2protein/README.md

 # gene2protein
-Predicting the protein level with gene expression
+Predicting the protein level with gene expression in python.